It’s bad enough when a spouse cheats on their partner one time.

-You doubt your own sense of self-worth
+You doubt your own sense of self-worth.

 You become self-critical

-You ask yourself how you could have been so blind as to not have seen what was going on behind your back.
+You ask yourself how you could have been so blind as not to have seen what was going on behind your back.
 Especially if your spouse was cheating with someone in your circle of friends.

-You doubt everything your spouse has ever told you
+You doubt everything your spouse has ever told you.

 You ask yourself if he was capable of covering this up, what else was he covering up?
 You may even become your own detective, going through his phone, emails, pockets, and online activities.

-And the most important question you are asking yourself
+And the most important question you are asking yourself.

 You find yourself oscillating between deciding should you stay or should you go?